qrvey/partner-portal/website/blog/2020-01-31-qsnewsflash.md

 * Include a link to JSD in the Portal

-* Get user feedback on articles by adding a “Was this helpful” question to each
+* Get user feedback in articles by adding a “Was this helpful” question to each

 These improvements are in the works and will take effect in the near future.